nephlm/book/README.md

 I generally use (tiddlywiki)[https://tiddlywiki.com] for my world bible and the rest of these files are two structured for my needs.

-The only think I'll truly miss is revisions.
-I use git and a private repo for those.
-Eventually I'll add a fs monitor and automatic commits, but not there yet.

 ## Subcommands

 The main command is `book` and like with git there is a required subcommand.
 Path is a required argument to all subcommands.
 With the exception of some permutations of `new` this is alwasy the folder containing the `MANUSKRIPT` file.